adeliya21/Blending_Motions_in_Unity/README.md

 # Blending_Motions_in_Unity

 Blending of:
-- Idle
+- Idle (No keyborad input needed)
-- Walking
+- Walking ('W' pressed on keayboard)
-- Runnning
+- Runnning ('W' + 'Left Shift' pressed on keyboard)

 motions using boolean parameters in AnimationControl Script.